 Reasons you might want to avoid A CSA

-Some people might not like it, though.
 That weekly surprise that I love?
-Some people hate not knowing exactly how much of exactly what’s going to be in their share.
+It turns out that some folks hate not knowing exactly how much of exactly what’s going to be in their share.
 The quantity of produce will naturally change during the growing season.
 You might not get enough of (whatever) or you might get MORE than you’re prepared for.
 Maybe you only like 3 or 4 specific veggies and aren’t open to trying anything new.
 Perhaps you don’t much like cooking, or think that starting with raw produce is just too much work.

 Let’s say, though, that you love the idea of getting ultra-fresh local veggies every week.
-How can you find a CSA, and what should you consider as you decide which one is the right one for you?
+The questions becomes how to choose a CSA?
+What should you consider as you decide which one is the right one for you?

 - Locate nearby CSAs.
 Your newspaper might have a list; there may be fliers at your local farmers’ market or food coop, or check online.
 There’s a CA directory with more than 2000 farm listings at www.localharvest.org.